Maria Bethânia: Personal life

 She moved to Rio de Janeiro alone, at age 17, in 1963, where she lives today.
 Very discreet, she is not often seen in social events.
 Currently she lives alone in a residence that she bought in a neighborhood far away, close to the nature and bush, far from the bustle of Rio.
 The singer does not have children, and is adept to Brazilian religions of African origin, such as the Candomblés.

+She's married to stylist Gilda Midani (mother of Brazilian actor João Vicente de Castro).